gcmurphy/osv/README.md

 ### About

-https://osv.dev is a vulnerability database and triage infrastructure for open source projects.
-This library provides bindings to osv API to allow usage from the Rust language.
+This library provides bindings to Open Source Security Foundation's Open Source Vulnerability (osv) schema and a client to access the API from the Rust Language.

-Currently compatible with v1.3.0 of the ossf/osv-schema.
+Currently compatible with v1.4.0 of the [ossf/osv-schema](https://github.com/ossf/osv-schema).

 ### References